-The Group has a significant credit exposure to its immediate shareholder, Louis Dreyfus Company Netherlands Holding B.V. ("LDCNH") in the form of a loan extended in 2018 and maturing in 2023 in the amount of US\$ 1,051 million (see notes 5.3 and 7.3 to the 2020 Interim Financial Statements).
+The Group has a significant credit exposure to its immediate shareholder, Louis Dreyfus Company Netherlands Holding B.V. ("LDCNH") in the form of a loan extended in 2018 and maturing in 2023 in the amount of US\$1,051 million (see notes 5.4 and 7.3 to the 2020 Financial Statements).
 LDCNH is a holding company and virtually all of its assets are shareholdings in its subsidiaries.
 In order to satisfy its payment obligations under the loan, LDCNH will therefore rely on dividends and other payments received from its subsidiaries or liquidity events or capital injections from its shareholder.
 If such dividends are not forthcoming and LDCNH's payment obligations under the loan are not fulfilled, this could adversely affect the Group's business, results of operations and/or financial condition.

-Following the completion of the share acquisition described in "Recent Developments", this loan is expected to be repaid in a minimum amount of US\$800,000,000, with an agreement for progressive repayment of the balance until 2027 at the latest.
+Following the completion of the share acquisition described in "Management and Shareholders - Shareholders", this loan is expected to be repaid in a minimum amount of US\$800,000,000, with an agreement for progressive repayment of the balance until 2027 at the latest (see "Results of Operations and Financial Position - Key trends and developments in 2020").
 However, closing of the share acquisition is subject to conditions precedent and it may not take place and the partial repayment of the loan may not occur.